Swine influenza: 2020 G4 EA H1N1 publication

 Michael Ryan, executive director of the World Health Organization (WHO) Health Emergencies Program, stated in July 2020 that this strain of influenza virus was not new and had been under surveillance since 2011.
 Almost 30,000 swine had been monitored via nasal swabs between 2011 and 2018.
 While other variants of the virus have appeared and diminished, the study claimed the G4 variant has sharply increased since 2016 to become the predominant strain.
 The Chinese Ministry of Agriculture and Rural Affairs rebutted the study, saying that the media had interpreted the study "in an exaggerated and nonfactual way" and that the number of pigs sampled was too small to demonstrate G4 had become the dominant strain.

 Between 2016 and 2018, a serum surveillance program screened 338 swine production workers in China for exposure (presence of antibodies) to G4 EA H1N1 and found 35 (10.4%) positive.
 Among another 230 people screened who did not work in the swine industry, 10 (4.4%) were serum positive for antibodies indicating exposure.
 Two cases of infection caused by the G4 variant have been documented as of July 2020, with no confirmed cases of human-to-human transmission.

 Health officials (including Anthony Fauci) say the virus should be monitored, particularly among those in close contact with pigs, but it is not an immediate threat.
 There are no reported cases or evidence of the virus outside of China as of July 2020.

-H1N1 virus pandemic history

-A 2008 study discussed the evolutionary origin of the flu strain of swine origin (S-OIV).

-According to this study, the phylogenetic origin of the flu virus that caused the 2009 pandemics can be traced before 1918.
-Around 1918, the ancestral virus, of avian origin, crossed the species boundaries and infected humans as human H1N1.
-The same phenomenon took place soon after in America, where the human virus infected pigs; it led to the emergence of the H1N1 swine strain, which later became known as swine flu.
-Genetic coding of H1N1 shows it is a combination of segments of four influenza viruses forming a novel strain: